antinwull/Nebulous-ViewBot/README.md

 ## Warning
 I am not responsible for what you do with this.
 I am not responsible for what happens to you or your account by using this.

+**I am not affiliated with Simplicial Software or any of it's associates.**